Katamaze/Leap/README.md

 ## OAuth-based API

-Can re-use the structure from another project.
+Facilitator: Can re-use the structure from another project.

 |  | Importance | Difficulty | Time | Thoughts |
 | ------------- | ------------- | ------------- | ------------- | ------------- |